 There are dozens of severe storm events across the country every year.
 Many of those can cause hundreds of millions of dollars in damages to homes, businesses and infrastructure.

 Realizing that your home or business has sustained damage due to a storm is hard to deal with.
 What do you do?
 Who do you call?

-There is one bit of advice that we can give you that can save you thousands of dollars; Call SERVPRO fast!!
+There is one bit of advise that we can give you that can save you thousands of dollars; Call SERVPRO fast!!
 Water damage doesn't just sit in your home and business.
 It spreads, everywhere.
 It wicks up the walls, into adjacent rooms.
 It even evaporates into the air and can cause "secondary damage" to areas of your building you are not even aware of.